Zilounay/YoureNotDoneYetMobile/README.md

  - Many more...

 And if you've dealt with all that, you still have to think about error management, probably some input formatting (like adding a comma if you're okay with decimals), and then you'd still have some work to do.
 And that's only for one text input in one screen of your app.
 There is a lot more.

-It can look quite overwhelming and that is normal.
-I want this list to be as complete as possible.
-Like I said earlier, the point of this list is to inform you of the many possibilities.
-It is up to you to decide if an element is worth testing for your specific case.
-Wether it is or isn't is your decision, as long as you've made the decision and are aware of it.
-That is the point of this list.

-You can use this list however you like, because as long as you use it you'll improve the quality of the software you're shipping.
-The fact that you use that list is far more important than how you use that list.
-It could be a thorough and regular walkthrough, a pre-release last minute checklist, or even as simple as a quick read before going to bed.
-As long as you read it and know it's there, it'll be useful somehow.

-And finally, I would like to thank Michael Hunter for [his amazing checklist](http://www.thebraidytester.com/downloads/YouAreNotDoneYet.pdf "Title"), which inspired me to start my own checklist specifically around mobile development (iOS, Android, Windows Phone).
-It does look like a lot of time and effort was put into that version of the list, which I know is not even the first version.
-That is great work and if you're outside of mobile, I **strongly** suggest you go check it out.
-My only hope is to, someday, achieve a checklist of a similar quality.